mining, team, on-site

 Application – Make sure you take the time to read through what is being asked from you and double check your responses (including contact information).
 Make sure to also answer all questions when completing your candidate profile and the application form.

-A cover letter and your academic transcript is not required at this stage.
+Please note: A cover letter and your academic transcript is not required at this stage.
+If you do wish to supply a cover letter, please include in the one file with your resume.

 Stage 2: Online assessment